Trapeziectomy: aftercare advice

 Exercise 3

 3. Hold your hand and forearm palm up.
-Using your other hand, stretch your affected thumb out to the side, away from your palm, pushing from the base of your thumb.
+Use your other hand to stretch your affected thumb out to the side, away from your palm.
+Push from the base of your thumb.

-It is normal for these exercises to be uncomfortable, but they should not cause pain.
-If they do:
+It is normal for these exercises to be uncomfortable, but they should not be painful.
+If they cause you pain try the following.

 Will I have follow-up appointments?

 Yes.
-How many appointments you have and how often you have them will depend on your recovery, and will be discussed with your therapist at your first follow-up appointment.
+How many appointments you have and how often you have them will depend on your recovery.
+Your therapist will discuss this with you at your first follow-up appointment.

 Further information

-If you have any further questions, do not hesitate to ask your therapist.
+If you have any further questions, please ask your therapist.